Skip to content

 Understanding why accounts receivable is a debit helps you maintain accurate financial records.
 It aligns with the fundamental accounting principles that guide how you record and report your business transactions.

-Example Journal Entry: Sales on Credit
+Journal Entry Example: Sales on Credit

 When you sell goods or services on credit, you don't receive immediate payment.
 Instead, the amount owed by the customer is recorded as accounts receivable.
 This entry captures the promise of future cash, an asset for your business.